 Michael Reid Sydney + Berlin represents established contemporary Australian and New Zealand artists.
 Together the galleries present curated solo and group exhibitions and participate in local and international art fairs.

-The Michael Reid network now features six unique gallery spaces, each with their own offering, and multiple bespoke online-only platforms.
+The Michael Reid network features five unique gallery spaces, each with their own offering, as well as multiple bespoke online-only platforms.

 It was a good client who, on struggling to bring up his latest art acquisition through their smartphone, said…